stefnotch/starboard-mathlive/README.md

 Notebook in URL :thinking:

 publish to npm

-Some quick shortcut/typing to insert a new cell type??

-`Shift`+`Enter` at the last line: focuses the create cell button
-`js`: the search thingy is searching for js and suggests the Javascript cell type
-`Enter`: Inserts the Javascript cell

-use starboard-wrap for the demo

-[native filesystem](https://web.dev/file-system-access/), including opening an entire directory (persist in indexeddb and use this library https://web.dev/browser-fs-access/ )

 We can probably avoid shipping the KaTeX fonts (because starboard depends on KaTeX)